carandapz/design-projects-portfolio/docs/assignments/A03/index.md

 Assuming the pin holes size to be d = 0.125 inches, and assuming we take the width normally used for this equation as d for the bar we get that D = 0.25 inches.
 Our K_t has a ratio that corresponds with d/w = d/D = 0.50

-As since d/D = 0.50, K_t approaches values from 2.03 to 2.13, seeing as I could not a conclusive answer as i do not own a copy of the Machinery Handbook, nor could i find a s trustworthy source I decided that I would go with a value of 2.06 for K_t.
+Therfore since d/D = 0.50, K_t approaches values from 2.03 to 2.13, seeing as I could not a conclusive answer as I do not own a copy of the Machinery Handbook, nor could I find a s trustworthy source I decided that I would go with a value of 2.06 for K_t.

 Using this value along with the max stress of the bar (10727.822 psi), we get a peak stress value of 22099.31332 Psi.